nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Aspect: The implementation to store archived employees

-Notes: Employee is modeled as `person` in the code.
+Notes: Employee is modeled as `Person` in the code.

 * **Alternative 1 (current choice):** `Person` contains an `ArchiveStatus` field.